colinta/SublimeTextDebugging/README.md

 Installation
 ------------

-1. Using Package Control, install "TextDebugging"
+Using Package Control, install "TextDebugging" or clone this repo in your packages folder.

-Or:

-1. Open the Sublime Text 3 Packages folder

-    - OS X: ~/Library/Application Support/Sublime Text 3/Packages/
-    - Windows: %APPDATA%/Sublime Text 3/Packages/
-    - Linux: ~/.Sublime Text 3/Packages/

-2. clone this repo
-3. Install keymaps for the commands (see Example.sublime-keymap for my preferred keys)
+I recommended you add key bindings for the commands.
+I've included my preferred bindings below.
+Copy them to your key bindings file (⌘⇧,).

 Commands
 --------

-`text_debugging`: Select multiple variables, then put an empty cursor somewhere and run this command (default: `ctrl+p` twice or `ctrl+p,p`).
+`text_debugging`: First, select multiple variables.
+Then put an empty cursor somewhere and run this command (recommended: `ctrl+p`).
 You'll get some good debug output that looks like this (Python example):

 ```python
 print("""=============== Untitled at line {0} ===============